rust-lang/this-week-in-rust/drafts/2019-08-27-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [async-std](https://crates.io/crates/async-std), a library with async variants of the standard library's IO etc.
+This week's crate is [include_flate](https://crates.io/crates/include_flate), a variant of `include_bytes!`/`include_str` with compile-time DEFLATE compression and runtime lazy decompression.

-Thanks to [mmmmib](https://users.rust-lang.org/t/crate-of-the-week/2704/602) for the suggestion!
+Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/606) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!